andrewkliskey/onestopsecurity/README.md

 # OneStopSecurity

 ### What can OneStopSecurity do?
-  - Update server (update, upgrade, dist-upgrade, autoremove, autoclean, updatedb)
+  - Updates server (update, upgrade, dist-upgrade, autoremove, autoclean, updatedb)
   - Change SSH Port
   - Install Fail2ban
   - Whitelist your IP on Fail2Ban